Yemsheng/my_shell/README.md

-Using fork,exec and waidpid to make a simple shell.
+Using fork,exec and waitpid to make a simple shell.
 My aim is doing some learning.